 In this post, Farhan Mansoor gives a glimpse into how our Data Extraction Service works.
-Highlighted features and functions of the Data Extraction Service are presented in our on-demand webinar, which will be available shortly.
+Highlighted features and functions of the Data Extraction Service are presented.

 Q: What is the Data Extraction Service and what business problem does it help to address?